Yuzhong County: Administrative divisions

 It is proposed that Yuzhong will be upgraded to Yuzhong District.

 Economy

 Until April 2019, it was a designated poverty stricken county, however due to its favorable location near Lanzhou, along important transportation axes, the county has rapidly developed industry and services sectors.
+In 2023 it was revealed that the county government spent 900 million CNY on a vanity project consisting of an exhibition hall and park, which remained unused for several years.

 Jiuquan Iron & Steel has a major steel plant in Yuzhong producing 1.3 million tons of steel annually.